ehsan11100/AdGuard/Hosts-Blocklists.md

     This way blocklists are compatible with browser ad blockers.

  *  [`/etc/hosts` syntax](#etc-hosts): the old, tried-and-true approach that
-    uses the same syntax the one operating systems use for their hosts files.
+    uses the same syntax that operating systems do for their hosts files.

  *  [Domains-only syntax](#domains-only): a simple list of domain names.